mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 31 July 2025

-- The average temperature today is 23.45˚C,
+- The average temperature today is 20.93˚C,
-- With highs of 24.42˚C and lows of 22.51˚C,
+- With highs of 23.17˚C and lows of 19.98˚C,
-- It may feel like 23.65˚C with heavy intensity rain
+- It may feel like 21.04˚C with broken clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1015hPa and humidity is 69%
+- The pressure is 1015hPa and humidity is 75%
 - The sun will rise at 04:29 and set at 20:00

 <!-- weather_marker ends -->